Tutorial: hledger basics

 Show a per-account register report

-Notice how the running total above keeps resetting to 0.
+Notice how the running total above keeps resetting to zero.
 This makes sense (since we know each transaction's postings add up to zero) but isn't very useful.
 The register report is more useful when we restrict it to a subset of postings - say, only the postings within a single account.
 You can do this by specifying the account name as a command line argument.

 Run a register report for the expenses account.
 You should see something like the below.
 (On POSIX platforms, this command uses the terminal width so the output may look slightly different.
 You can force it to look like the below by running export COLUMNS=80 first: